SceneMaker/VisualSceneMaker/plugins/remoteQuestionnaire/README.md

 ## TODO

-* A command to set the number of answers and their labels
+* The command to set the labels is still limited to keep the default number of items (7).
+A more flexible version should be able to dynamically instantiate labels and buttons and layout them.